SiaFoundation/siad/cmd/siac/README.md

 * `siac skynet portals remove [url]` removes the Skynet portal from the persisted list.
 The Skynet portal URL is of the form `url:port`.

+* `siac skynet unpin [siapath]` unpins one or more skyfiles or directories, deleting them from your list of stored files or directories.

+* `siac skynet upload [source filepath] [destination siapath]` uploads a file or directory to Skynet.
+A skylink will be produced for each file.
+The link can be shared and used to retrieve the file.
+The file(s) that get uploaded will be pinned to this Sia node, meaning that this node will pay for storage and repairs until the file(s) are manually deleted.
+If the `silent` flag is provided, `siac` will not output progress bars during upload.

 ### Utils tasks
 TODO - Fill in